-Provide post-award grants management training.
-Fifteen grantees reported using TA set-aside funds to provide post-award trainings to new subgrantees.
+Provide post-award workshops/webinars.
+Twenty-three grantees reported using their TA set-aside funds to provide post-award trainings to new subgrantees.
 These were typically done via webinars for all new subgrantees, although some grantees conducted one-on-one trainings.
-These meetings covered topics such as record retention, general grants management, grant expectations, and fiscal obligations, such as what expenditures were allowable, allocable, and reasonable under the subgrant.
+These meetings covered topics such as record retention, general grants management, grant expectations, reporting requirements, and fiscal obligations, such as what expenditures were allowable, allocable, and reasonable under the subgrant.
+Several SE grantees also discussed conducting a needs assessment to identify subgrantee challenges and providing training and resources to meet those needs.

 Share resources on operating/opening a school.
-Fourteen grantees described developing and disseminating resources specifically related to opening and operating a charter school.
-These resources included guides laying out the steps for school opening, checklists for opening a new school, and information for continued operations related to governance, educational models, and fiscal management.
+Twenty grantees described developing and disseminating resources specifically related to opening and operating a charter school.
+These resources included guides outlining the steps for school opening, checklists for opening a new school, and information for continued operations related to governance, educational models, and fiscal management.